 Using Misoprostol at Homebirths to Prevent PPH

-Currently, MCHIP works in 11 African and Asian countries, using misoprostol at homebirths to prevent PPH.
+MCHIP worked in 11 African and Asian countries, using misoprostol at homebirths to prevent PPH.

 Due to its high maternal mortality ratio (the highest in the world) and rate of home births, as well as limited access to health care, South Sudan was the first country in which MCHIP rolled out the community distribution of misoprostol for prevention of PPH to help reduce maternal deaths.
-This program has two parts—a learning phase,4 during which the Ministry of Health (MoH) questions of feasibility and program structure will be answered; and an expansion phase, during which lessons learned in the learning phase will be scaled up through MoH, USAID and other development partners.
-The program strengthens AMTSL and management of PPH at health facilities, combined with counseling and distribution of misoprostol by health care providers and Home Health Promoters (Community Health Workers in South Sudan) for use at home births.
-The intervention is being implemented in two counties of South Sudan: Mundri East and Mvolo.
+This program had two parts—a learning phase,4 during which the Ministry of Health (MoH) questions of feasibility and program structure were answered; and an expansion phase, during which lessons learned in the learning phase were scaled up through MoH, USAID and other development partners.
+The program strengthened AMTSL and management of PPH at health facilities, combined with counseling and distribution of misoprostol by health care providers and Home Health Promoters (Community Health Workers in South Sudan) for use at home births.
+The intervention was implemented in two counties of South Sudan: Mundri East and Mvolo.
 (To learn more about MCHIP’s work in community distribution of misoprostol in South Sudan—and how the program helped to save a mother of five—click here.)

-In partnership with the MoH&Social Welfare, MCHIP in Liberia is working in two districts and 189 villages to build the skills of health workers, including their ability to provide counseling on: birth preparedness and complication readiness; referral of pregnant women for antenatal care; and counseling and distribution of misoprostol for self-administration by women at the time of birth.
-MCHIP is also strengthening the capacity of skilled birth attendants in provision of AMTSL as part of clean and safe delivery at health facility level.
+In partnership with the MoH&Social Welfare, MCHIP in Liberia worked in two districts and 189 villages to build the skills of health workers, including their ability to provide counseling on: birth preparedness and complication readiness; referral of pregnant women for antenatal care; and counseling and distribution of misoprostol for self-administration by women at the time of birth.
+MCHIP also strengthened the capacity of skilled birth attendants in provision of AMTSL as part of clean and safe delivery at health facility level.

-The introductory program to reduce the incidence of PPH is being carried out in the Fenerive East District of Madagascar, where only 13.25% of pregnant women deliver at a health facility.
-The goal of this program is to demonstrate that women can correctly self-administer misoprostol for prevention of PPH at home births after being educated on its use and receiving the drug at home visits, and to show that trained Community Health Workers (CHWs) can distribute misoprostol to women for home deliveries.
-In this project, MCHIP has trained about 92 CHVs on distribution of misoprostol and counseling on birth preparedness and complication readiness.
-The project has obtained its misoprostol supply from Marie Stopes/Madagascar.
-(To learn more about how MCHIP-trained CHWs are instructing women on misoprostol use to prevent PPH, click here.)
+The introductory program to reduce the incidence of PPH was carried out in the Fenerive East District of Madagascar, where only 13.25% of pregnant women deliver at a health facility.
+The goal of this program was to demonstrate that women can correctly self-administer misoprostol for prevention of PPH at home births after being educated on its use and receiving the drug at home visits, and to show that trained Community Health Workers (CHWs) can distribute misoprostol to women for home deliveries.
+In this project, MCHIP trained about 92 CHVs on distribution of misoprostol and counseling on birth preparedness and complication readiness.
+The project obtained its misoprostol supply from Marie Stopes/Madagascar.
+(To learn more about how MCHIP-trained CHWs instructed women on misoprostol use to prevent PPH, click here.)

 Key PPH Activities